News

 As a consequence of the Fed put, the American economy has become addicted to near-zero interest rates.
 Both public and private debt as a percentage of GDP have climbed to record levels.
 Entire business models are dependent on ultra-low rates, including nearly 600 zombie corporations that remain in business only because they can borrow enormous amounts of money for next to nothing.

-Finally, as we also pointed out last month, inflation as bad as what we’re now experiencing can literally break a civilization.
-As it worsens, you’ll want to look at ways of “getting out of Dodge,” if necessary.
-The ultimate tool for doing so is a second citizenship and passport, or at least legal residence in another country.
+Finally, inflation as bad as what we are now experiencing can literally break a civilization.
+Historically, runaway inflation has led to societal collapse, and as it worsens, you’ll want to explore ways of “getting out of Dodge,” if necessary.
+The ultimate tool for doing so is a second passport and citizenship, or at least legal residence in another country.
+By following these steps, you can better prepare yourself for the challenges of a high-inflation environment and protect your wealth against the eroding effects of rising prices.

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.